 Text: Quantitative Chemical Analysis, 9th Ed., by Daniel C. Harris (QCA).
 You are NOT required to have the 9th edition of the textbook.
+An older edition of this book will work just fine.
 However, the lecture schedule below corresponds to the 9th edition of the book.
 You are responsible for this material.